Used primarily for gaming and music and video production.

 Any upgrades have been a cinch as long as I can reach around the NH-D15.
 The NH-D15 is giant, but has offered better cooling than any self-contained liquid cooling solution I've tried (and I've tried quite a few - not sure where the review sites get their performance numbers for these things...).

 I am really impressed with the quality of the on-board sound on the Asus Prime Z370-A motherboard and its built-in resistance detecting amplification feature.
 I've never had a gaming experience sound so good.
 I pair it with Sennheiser 598 SR headphones (and use my webcam's mic).

 Also, when I'm not wearing the headphones, I have a Bose Companion 5 system that features great surround sound from a 2+ setup.
 It's pretty incredible.

-My monitor is an Asus PG279Q which offers 1440p and G-sync.
+I recently replaced an Asus PG279Q which offers 1440p and G-sync with a Dell Alienware AW3418DW UltraWide (3440x1440) for the wider format.
+I can't tell a discernable difference in the drop from 144Hz to 120Hz.
 I can't go back to gaming on anything without one of the sync technologies.